-Finally, employers that offer (or wish to offer) an opt-out incentive in connection with their healthcare plan should be mindful of the Medicare Secondary Payer rules, which prohibit employers from offering financial incentives to Medicare-eligible employees to waive or cancel coverage in an employer-sponsored group health plan.
+Finally, employers that offer an opt-out incentive in connection with their healthcare plan should be mindful of the Medicare Secondary Payer (MSP) rules, which prohibit employers from offering financial incentives to Medicare-eligible employees to waive or cancel coverage in an employer-sponsored group health plan.
 While it could be argued that cash in lieu of benefits is a financial incentive not to enroll in a group health plan that is primary to Medicare, HHS representatives have informally indicated that no violation occurs when employees entitled to Medicare have the same cash-out rights as employees who are not entitled to Medicare under a bona fide cafeteria plan meeting the requirements of Section 125.
 Similar rules apply for TRICARE-eligible employees.
-Offering the same cash incentive to all benefits-eligible employees allows employers to avoid potential Medicare Secondary Payer issues and also to avoid - or at least severely limit - any nondiscrimination rule failures as described in the Nondiscrimination Rules section below.
+Offering the same cash incentive to all benefits-eligible employees allows employers to avoid potential MSP issues and also to avoid - or at least severely limit - any nondiscrimination rule failures as described in the Nondiscrimination Rules section below.

-MID-YEAR CHANGES TO COST-SHARE MODELS
+MIDYEAR CHANGES TO COST-SHARE MODELS

-Employers are permitted to make mid-year changes to their cost-share requirements, provided the resulting model continues to satisfy any carrier requirements regarding the balance between employer and employee contributions.
-Employers should also consider the impact on ACA affordability, which is measured on a discrete month-by-month basis (not an annual average).
-Any mid-year changes to enrollment tiers or cost-share models, including the implementation or discontinuation of any premium differentials or opt-out programs, may affect ACA affordability and should be re-examined to avoid potential ESR penalties.
+Employers are permitted to make midyear changes to their cost-share requirements, provided the resulting model continues to satisfy any carrier requirements regarding the balance between employer and employee contributions.
+That said, employers should consider the impact of cost-share changes on ACA affordability, which is measured on a discrete month-by-month basis during the employer's plan year (not computed as a full plan year average).
+Any midyear changes to enrollment tiers or cost-share models, including the implementation or discontinuation of any premium differentials or opt-out programs, may affect ACA affordability and should be re-examined to avoid potential ESR penalties.

 Employers should also consider whether the revised cost-share model produces a significant cost change - either an increase or decrease - to employees.
-A significant cost change could constitute a qualifying event if the Section 125 plan document permits mid-year election changes due to significant cost changes.
-If permitted by the plan document, a significant mid-year cost change would allow employees to drop (if no other benefit package providing similar coverage is available) or change coverage (or, in some instances, add coverage if not previously enrolled) as of the mid-year effective date.
+A significant cost change could constitute a midyear election change event if the Section 125 plan document permits midyear election changes due to significant cost changes.
+If permitted by the plan document, a significant midyear cost change would allow employees to drop coverage (if no other benefit package providing similar coverage is available) or change coverage (or, in some instances, add coverage if not previously enrolled) as of the midyear effective date of the cost-share change.

 There is no specific regulatory measure of "significant" in this context; the assessment instead relies loosely on whether a reasonable employee would perceive the change as significant.
 Employers should base their "significant vs. insignificant" determination on an array of comparative facts and circumstances, including the dollar amount or percentage of the cost change and the history of year-over-year cost-share changes.
-(For example, if recent annual cost-share increases have been in the range of 3 - 5%, an increase of 15 - 20% appears significant.)
+(For example, if recent annual cost-share increases have been in the range of 3% to 5%, an increase of 15% to 20% appears significant.)
 Generally, the cautious approach is to assume that most non-nominal changes in the cost of coverage should be considered significant.
-Cost changes that are deemed insignificant can be processed automatically, provided the employer's authority to proceed in this manner is included in the plan document.
+Cost-share changes that are deemed insignificant can be processed automatically, provided the employer's authority to proceed in this manner is included in the plan document.

-Note that mid-year cost-share changes, like annual plan year cost-share changes, may affect the grandfathered status of an employer's healthcare plan.
-Episodic cost-share changes due to processing Medical Loss Ratio rebates or discretionary premium credits from insurers (e.g., rebates or credits that result in premium holidays of several months) should be considered for purposes of assessing whether a mid-year cost change is significant; however, these premium refunds or reductions have no bearing on the grandfathered status of a plan.
+Note that midyear cost-share changes, like annual plan year cost-share changes, may affect the grandfathered status of an employer's healthcare plan.
+Episodic cost-share changes due to processing Medical Loss Ratio rebates or discretionary premium credits from insurers (e.g., rebates or credits that result in premium holidays) should be considered for purposes of assessing whether a midyear cost change is significant; however, these premium refunds or reductions have no bearing on the grandfathered status of a plan.